 There are different types of life insurance.
 Whole life and Term.
 Each has their own benefits and may be more applicable to you depending on your unique situation.
 Find a professional you trust to explain the benefits of each to you so that you can make an informed decision.

 Life insurance is affordable.
 It’s a payment you make with the hopes of never seeing the benefit.
-It is also the responsible thing to do if there are more in your family besides you.
+It is also the responsible thing to do if there are more in your family beside you.

 Step 5 – diversify your income